morgan-oak9/tython/README.md

 ```

 ### my_first_blueprint.py
 This is our templated blueprint file and where the power of Tython will really begin to shine!
 Continue on to Step 3 to get started writing your first Tython blueprint.
+Be sure to read through the comments and examples listed in the file for some blueprint-writing hints.

 ## Step 3: Write a validation rule

+For a real-world example of a security blueprint, check out our fully functional [hello_world.py](https://github.com/oak9io/tython/blob/main/templates/python/hello_world.py)!

 TODO: Define and describe each major concept to writing blueprints:
 * validate() method